1. More efficient use of employees’ time

 5. Immediate results/feedback

-Penny Phelps remembers the frustration of trying to gauge the effectiveness of Monroe County’s redundant classroom training.
+Monroe County experienced the frustration of trying to gauge the effectiveness of their classroom training.
 After officers completed the training, administrators would issue a paper test.

 However, the test was the same every year and every test had the same questions.
 There was no way to tell whether officers really understood the training or were simply copying one another’s answers.